jagzviruz/jagzviruz.github.io/src/posts/move-zeroes/post.md

 ---
 ### Question
 Given an array of random integers, move all the zeros in the array to the end of the array.
 Try to keep this in *O(n)* time (or better)!

 Source : [@casidoo](https://twitter.com/cassidoo)'s [newsletter](https://twitter.com/cassidoo).

 ### Solution
-You cannot implement a solution better than *O(n)* because you need to peek at all elements atleast once.
-And since this is not guaranteed to be a sorted array, *binary searching* is not an option.
-The only optimisatino that I can think of is,
+A solution better than *O(n)* cannot be found, because you need to peek at all elements atleast once.
+Since this is not guaranteed to be a sorted array, *binary searching* is not an option.
+The only optimisation that I can think of is,
-- whenever you find a zero, remove it and add it to the tail end of the array.
+- Whenever you find a zero, remove it and add it to the tail end of the array.
 - Update the number of zeroes encountered, so that you can reduce the count from the total number of iterations needed.

-This optimisation, however, will not be very useful array has all the zeroes at the beginning, because you keep modifying the array everytime you see a *0*.
-So better optimisation on top of this would be to :
+This optimisation, however, will not be very useful if the supplied array has all the zeroes at the beginning.
+You keep modifying the array everytime you see a *0*, and continue with the next zero.
+So a better optimisation on top of this would be to :
 - when you find a zero, store the point of encounter, and proceed till you find a non-zero element.
-- splice array from start to current point removing all the intermediate zeroes.
+- splice array from start encounter point to before the current point removing all the intermediate zeroes.
 - concat final array with the number of zeroes that were encountered/removed.

 ```js